IRC 1400Z Qualified Opportunity Zones for Individual Investors: Tax Deferral and Reduction Opportunities

 Note: CLE credit is not offered on this program

-This webinar will provide tax advisers with a practical guide to understanding the tax incentives made available to investors under Section 1400Z.
-The panel will discuss the mechanics of Section 1400Z and the proposed regulations issued in October 2018.
-We will discuss how to qualify for tax benefits by investing in a QOF, the requirements to create and maintain QOFs and QOZ businesses, and key areas of the law that remain uncertain.
+This webinar will provide tax advisers with a practical guide to understanding the tax incentives made available to investors under Internal Revenue Code Section 1400Z-2.
+The panel will discuss the mechanics of Code Section 1400Z-2 and the proposed regulations issued in October 2018 and April 2019.
+We will discuss how to qualify for tax benefits by investing in a qualified opportunity fund (QOF), the requirements to create and maintain QOFs and qualified opportunity zone (QOZ) businesses, and the key areas of law that remain uncertain.

-- Opportunity zone funds as the new class of investment vehicles and interests they can hold
+- Qualified Opportunity Funds as a new class of investment vehicle

-- Specific tax incentives provided for in QOF investments
+- Specific tax incentives provided to QOF investors

 - Contrast incentives with qualified small business stock exclusions